-SIEW In the Navy Submarine Recruiting As advances in technology impact all of our lives, new jobs and new careers are emerging to keep up with the rapidity of change.
+STEM in the Navy Submarine Recruiting Mentoring and Development team As advances in technology impact all of our lives, new jobs and new careers are emerging to keep up with the rapidity of change.
 The Australian Defence Force is leading the way in embracing these new technologies.
 STEM is more than a collection of subjects; it is a way of thinking - asking questions, considering data and evidence, and being curious.
-In this hands-on Expo from the Submarine Recruiting Mentoring & Development team, you will be able to look on board a Collins & SSN Virginia Class submarine using our VR headsets, check out a robot used to demonstrate some of the STEM related equipment we use within the Navy and have a go at some 3D mind puzzles.
+In this hands-on Expo from the Submarine Recruiting Mentoring & Development team, you will be able to look on board a Collins & SSN Virginia Class submarine using our VR headsets, check out a robot used to demonstrate some of the STEM related equipment we use within the Navy and have a go at some 3D mind puzzles to test your thinking.